LukeShu/leaguer/docs/DesignDocument.md

     - `show_homepage()` Responds to GET requests by rendering the `main/homepage` view.
-    - `edit_settings()` Responds to GET requests by (if the user is authenticated and is a host) rendereing the `main/edit` view that presents the user with a form to edit the server settings.
+    - `edit_settings()` Responds to GET requests by (if the user is authenticated and is a host) rendering the `main/edit` view that presents the user with a form to edit the server settings.
       If the user is not authenticated, it renders the `common/permission_denied` view.
 This involves interacting with